arnab000007/Walmart-Sale-Forecasting/README.md

 ##### Observations
 1. Here we have a critical observation.
 For each store the number of departments available in that store is different.
 If we have a model for each store and department then there may be an issue if a new department is introduced in future.
-2. We have to check the above scenario is present or not in our test data.
+2. We have to check if the above scenario is present or not in our test data.

 Let us find the distinct count of Store and Department in the training data is **3331** and the same distinct count of test data is **3169**.
 But between these two distinct lists of Store and Department, **3158** combinations are common.
 That means there are **11** combinations of Store and Department available in test data but not available in train data.

 #### Average Sales behaviour Over a month
-Lets find the average sales of a week for each months.
-In the plot, Month are shown in numbers.
-Thats mean Month 1 is January.
+Let's find the average sales of a week for each month.
+In the plot, Months are shown in numbers.
+That means Month 1 is January.
 ```python
 train_all['Month'] = train_all['Date'].dt.month
 train_all['Week'] = train_all['Date'].dt.week